 In the beginning, it can be hard to focus on getting backlinks, but there are loads of ways to do this without going berserk.

 People will understand that you are an expert and if they love your stuff, they’re going to link to it without you having to ask for it.

-• Offer to guest post for websites with a high domain authority in your niche
+• Offer to guest post for websites with high domain authority in your niche

-This is a really good way to get backlinks without asking for it.
+This is a really good way to get backlinks without asking for them.
 Just make sure you do your research about said website, before asking to guest post on their website.

 • Write round-up posts